StudSec/Challenges-Examples/Documentation.md

 fails, if the challenge is found and successfully started it returns a connection string to the challenge.

 If no arguments are present it attempts to run all challenges.
 No connection string is given in this case.

+When running the challenges the port range `4000-4999` will be used to allocate ports to each challenge.
+The order of port allocation is done sequentially.

 #### Test
 Exact same syntax as the `Run` command, however it will run tests on the provided challenge.
 If this no challenge